 \subsection{Semantic Segmentation}

-Semantic segmentation aims to predict the class for each pixel, which can be considered as a pixel-level classification task, so it is often adopted to evaluate the pre-training models.
-We use ADE20k~\cite{zhou2019semantic} benchmark and report the metric of mean intersection over union (mIoU) averaged over all semantic categories.
-About model architecture, we use ViT-Base/16 as the backbone and UPerNet~\cite{xiao2018unified} as the semantic segmentation task head.
-For fair comparison, we conduct fine-tuning for 160k steps and set batch size to 16.
-We set the learning rate to 8e-5 with learning rate decay and use AdamW as the optimizer.
-More details can be found in Appendix~\ref{sec:hyparams_seg}.
+Semantic segmentation aims to predict the class for each pixel, which can be considered a pixel-level classification task.
+We use ADE20k\cite{zhou2019semantic} benchmark and report the metric of mean intersection over union (mIoU) averaged over all semantic categories.
+About model architecture, we use ViT-Base/16 as the backbone and UPerNet\cite{xiao2018unified} as the semantic segmentation task head.
+For a fair comparison, we conducted fine-tuning for 160k steps and set the batch size to 16.
+More details of hyperparameters can be found in the Appendix.

-From Tabel~\ref{table:results}, our method achieves 48.4\% and outperforms BEiT and MAE by +3.7\% and +0.3\% on mIoU.
-We also surpass most of methods at the same 300 epochs on semantic segmentation and also fails BEiTv2 with CLIP implicitly distilled.
+From Table~\ref{table:results}, our method achieves 48.4 and outperforms BEiT and MAE by +3.7 and +0.3 on mIoU.
+We also surpass most of the methods at the same 300 epochs and fail baselines with CLIP implicitly distilled.
 The performance on ADE20K can be further improved by intermediate fine-tuning on ImageNet-1K according to BEiT.
-We also conduct the experiment and compared with BEiT and mc-BEiT.
-In Table~\ref{tabel:inter} we report the performance of semantic segmentation after intermediate fine-tuning on ImageNet-1K for 100 epochs.
-Our CCViT method achieves 51.6\% on mIoU, and gains +3.2\% to our pre-training only model, and significantly outperforms prior arts BEiT and mc-BEiT, with the +3.9\% and +0.8\% on mIoU respectively.
+We achieve 51.6 on mIoU and gain +3.2.
+We exhibit the details and comparison of intermediate results in the Appendix.